ctools/ctools/doc/source/users/user_manual/getting_started/beyond_tsmap.rst

 problem.

-Here an example of how to apply the :ref:`cttsmap` tool to the two simulated observations of the Crab in unbinned mode.
+Here an example of how to apply the :ref:`cttsmap` tool to the two simulated observations of the Crab nebula in unbinned mode.
-On input we provide a source model XML file and the name of the source in the XML file that should be moved on a grid of test positions.
+On input you provide a source model XML file and the name of the source in the XML file that should be moved on a grid of test positions.
 This means that the position of the source given in the XML file is in fact ignored and replaced by the grid positions that are defined by the user parameters.
-In the example we defined a grid of 10 x 10 positions around the nominal position of the Crab nebula with a grid spacing of 0.02 degrees.
+In the example you defined a grid of 10 x 10 positions around the nominal position of the Crab nebula with a grid spacing of 0.02°.

 .. code-block:: bash